CS109Group67/lendingclub/Strategy.md

 ## 3. Investment Strategy

-With the key variables established, we now perform decision tree analysis on this key subset.
+With the key variables established, we now perform decision tree and random forest analysis on this key subset to establish the investment strategy.

 ## 4. Predictive Quality of Model